amolenk/dapr-hands-on/Assignment04/step-by-step.md

    dapr run --app-id trafficcontrolservice --app-port 5000 dotnet run
    ```
 5. Now you should see that - although the simulation is not running - messages are coming into the TrafficControl service.
 This is one of the great advantages of using pub/sub messaging.
 The producer and consumer are decoupled from each-other and don't have to be online at the same time in order to work together.

+## Step 5: Publish messages from the TrafficControl service to the Government service

+This is an optional step for which I will leave it up to you to change the application so that the `HandleSpeedingViolation` on the `CJIBController` on the Government service can be called using pub/sub and the TrafficControl service uses pub/sub to send speeding violations to this endpoint.

+Basically you can follow the same steps as you did earlier in this assignment but now for the Government service.
+Use `cjib.speedingviolation` as topic name.

+For this step, I'll leave more to

 ## Next assignment